karolflont/FastTrack/README.md

 ---

-## Installing
+## Installation

 You can istall FastTrack on either:
 - a dedicated Windows based computer with PowerShell 5.1 installed
 - one of the servers, you're going to configure/manage using this module

-First option is the PREFERRED one, as some of the functions of this module trigger a mass reboot of managed hosts.
-Using these functions with FastTrack module installed on one of the managed hosts can give undetermined results.
+First option is the PREFERRED one, as some of the functions of this module trigger a mass restart of managed hosts.
+Using these functions with FastTrack module installed on one of the managed hosts will result in this host being omitted from the restart.

 To install the FastTrack module on your computer run FastTrack.INSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).

 WARNING: Installing FastTrack will add all hosts ("*") to the WSMan:\localhost\Client\TrustedHosts.
-If you already have some hosts defined as WSMan trusted hosts, you have to backup the WSMan:\localhost\Client\TrustedHosts configuration and restore it manually later, as uninstall srtipt will clear the WSMan:\localhost\Client\TrustedHosts.
+If you already have some hosts defined as WSMan trusted hosts, these will be backed up and restored automatically when you run FastTrack uninstall script.

 To uninstall the FastTrack module on your computer run FastTrack.UNINSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).